stamat/poops/README.md

 poops --build --base-url /blog
 ```

-The `--quiet` flag drops the `💩 Poops — vX.Y.Z` header (and its terminal bell) plus the `Local server` / `Network` / `LiveReload` lines.
+The `--quiet` flag drops the `💩 Poops — vX.Y.Z` header (and its terminal bell) plus the `Local server` / `Network` / `Live reload` lines.
 Handy when you run several Poops instances side by side and only want to see which one is compiling:

 ```bash
 poops -q & poops -q -c site/poops.json